 An agent should make a concerted effort to personally contact every lead that comes their way, whether they have the time to call themselves or need to hire an inside sales agent to call through leads for them.

 Either way, if the leads are in a database, segmented, and in some sort of nurture sequence before a phone connection is attempted, there is a much higher chance of conversion of that lead.
-Relationships and referrals are essential to success in the Real Estate business.
+Leverage real estate marketing automation to save time, expand your capabilities, and close more leads.